Ashley Alexiss Sparks Instagram Frenzy In Mesh Dress With Zero Underwear: ‘Holier Than Thou’

-Ashley Alexxis has gone daring.
-The model and social media sensation doesn’t come as one of Instagram’s most provocative faces.
-Then again, with swimwear looks that flaunt this star’s every curve, Ashley is a girl who can up the ante when she wants to.
-The 28-year-old also has a knack for raking in the engagement with her captions: as The Inquisitr reported recently, the blonde managed to have fans on the edge of their seats with a humorous and adult caption that seemed to cause more of a fuss than the beachy sundress she was wearing.
+Ashley Alexiss just went the daring route.
+The model and social media sensation is not one of Instagram’s most provocative models.
+Then again, thanks to swimwear that flaunts her every curve, Ashley is a girl who can up the ante when she wants to.
+The 28-year-old also has a knack for raking in engagement with her caption — as The Inquisitr reported recently, the blonde managed to have fans on the edge of their seats with a humorous and adult caption that seemed to cause more of a fuss than the beachy sundress she was wearing.

-It’s all change today, though.
-Alexis has updated her Instagram in a dress that left very little to the imagination, with fans seeming to respond with somewhat of a frenzy.
+That all changed today, though.
+Alexiss updated her Instagram in a dress that left very little to the imagination, with fans seeming to respond with somewhat of a frenzy.

-The snap showed Alexis in selfie mode in what was presumably her home.
-The star had photographed herself modeling a skin-tight dress that seemed about as minimal as it comes on the material front.
+The snap showed Alexiss in selfie mode in what was presumably her home.
+The star photographed herself modeling a skintight dress that seemed about as minimal as it comes in terms of materials.
 The black mini number was formed of web-like and mesh materials, with large gaps ensuring that fans got a great view of the star’s incredible curves.
-With a low-cut neckline and nothing in the way of underwear, this outfit was definitely entering risky territory.
-The model’s modesty was protected – just about.
+With a low-cut neckline and nothing in the way of underwear, the outfit was definitely entering risky territory, barely protecting the model’s modesty.

 Ashley posed for her photo with bombshell hair, full makeup, and a slight pout.
-A joking caption definitely seemed to be pointing towards the dress.
+Her joking caption definitely seemed to pertain to the dress.

 Instagram can’t seem to cope.